 Did April care that she simultaneously pushed out her baby and poop?
 No. She didn’t give a sh*t.
 In fact, she gave quite a few.

-Give birth like April.
+Give birth like an animal.

 Mom Stays with Baby